Countries

 Small sensors measure the vibration in the turbine shaft, and reveal how much it moves in the x and y directions and whether the rotation is completely round.
 (Photo: Statkraft)

 "The maintenance manager can place the palm of his hand on the turbine and immediately feel if the vibration is correct.
 But what happens when he's no longer there?
-It was crucial for us to have close dialogue with the maintenance team and to absorb their knowledge.
+It is crucial for us to have close dialogue with the maintenance team and to absorb their knowledge.
 People with high levels of expertise have made professional assessments in the power plants for almost a hundred years.
 The experience gained from this is very valuable in general, and particularly when we're going to create accurate computer-driven models," she says.

 "Healthy scepticism is useful and makes the project better, but the fear that algorithms and sensors will eventually replace humans can make us less adaptable.
 We're still going to need people, but perhaps in different roles," she says and emphasises: "We must never forget that the models describe a reality – and that will always consist of nature and mechanics."